UrbanAnalyst/dodgr/README.md

 [`dodgr_distances()`](https://atfutures.github.io/dodgr/reference/dodgr_distances.html),
 accepts two vectors or matrices of routing points as inputs (describing origins and destinations), and returns a corresponding matrix of pairwise distances.
+If an input graph has columns for both distances and weighted distances, the latter are used to determine the effectively shortest routes through a network, while actual distances returned are sums of actual distances along those routes.

 Routing points can, for example, be randomly selected from the vertices of a graph.
 The vertices can in turn be extracted with the `dodgr_vertices()` function:

 ``` r
 v <- dodgr_vertices (graph)